mestachs/firefighter-devkit/00-troubleshooting.md

  - How :
     - go to that page, fill in with this content, ...
  - Why :
-    - Every begining of the month, I'm supposed to send the report to accounting.
+    - Every beginning of the month, I'm supposed to send the report to accounting.
 I was trying to generate the monthly report but then everything went dark
  - Evidences
    - Stacktrace, error message
    - thread dump, heap dump,...